yuumuu/StarterCodeWahid/README.md

 ## 📝 License

-This is starter code for learning and development purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.